keptn/keptn.github.io/content/docs/develop/reference/helm/index.md

   kubectl delete namespace sockshop-staging kubectl delete namespace sockshop-production
   ```
-Note that this will also delete the corresponding Helm releases, which are stored as Kuberentes secrets in the namespaces.
+Note that this will also delete the corresponding Helm releases, which are stored as Kubernetes secrets in the namespaces.